 - Place onto paper towel to take away excess oil.

 On the off chance these don't all get devoured before you even finish plating, extras are wildly versatile.
 You can use them to add extra flavour and crunch to sandwiches or burgers.
 Top casseroles with these onion straws instead of commercial fried onions, and they are great as garnish for stews and curries.

 - 1 bunch asparagus

-Wash asparagus and cut off tough part of the stalk.
+- Wash asparagus and cut or snap off the tough part of the stalk.

-Grill on open grill until seared and knife tip goes into the stalk easily.
+- Grill on open grill, direct method on medium heat, until seared and knife tip goes into the stalk easily.

 Plating the dish.

 Place down a big scoop of parsley gel mash.
 Top with asparagus, slices of sous vide beef bavette and top with crispy spiced onion strings.

 Pour strained cooking liquid from the beef around the mash.